Olsztyn: Olsztyn Castle

 The Olsztyn Castle was built between 1346–1353 and by then it had one wing on the north-east side of the rectangular courtyard.
 Access to the castle leads from the drawbridge over the river Łyna, surrounded by a belt of defensive walls and a moat.
 The south-west wing of the castle was built in the 15th century, the tower situated in the west corner of the courtyard, from the middle of the 14th century, was rebuilt in the early 16th century and had a round shape on a square base and was 40 meters high.
 At the same time, the castle walls were raised to a height of 12 meters and a second belt of the lower walls was built.
-The castle walls were partly combined with city walls, which made the castle look like it had been a powerful bastion defending access to the city.
+The castle walls were partly combined with city walls, which made the castle look as if it had been a powerful bastion defending access to the city.

 The castle was owned by Warmia Chapter, which until 1454, together with the Prince-Bishopric of Warmia, was under the military protection of the Teutonic Knights and their Monastic State in Prussia.

 The castle had played a huge role in the Polish-Teutonic wars by then.
 After the Battle of Grunwald in 1410, the Poles took it after a few days siege.
 In the Thirteen Years' War (1454–66) it was jumping from rule to rule.
 The Knights threatened the castle and the town in 1521, but the defense was very effective.
 They contained one failed assault.
 There is a connection between the history of the castle, the city of Olsztyn, and Nicolaus Copernicus.
 He prepared the defense of Olsztyn against the invasion of the Teutonic Knights in 1520.